-By buying Bedrock wine, you are helping us push the conversation forward regarding how well-managed agriculture can improve the world we live in while providing a soulful and history-filled libation.
+By buying Bedrock wine you are helping us push the conversation forward regarding how well-managed agriculture can improve the world we live in while providing a soulful and history-filled libation.

-Fundamental to rehabilitating ancient vineyards is thoughtful farming.
-At Bedrock we utilize some of the most progressive farming in the industry to repair denuded soils and rebuild broken biological systems.
-Though Bedrock Vineyard is certified organic, we feel this is just the start.
-On top of this, we focus on holistic and agroecological principles to build diversity, minimize soil disturbance, integrate animals, and regenerate our landscapes.
-In the process, we greatly improve water capture and carbon sequestration, making our vineyards more resilient to the extremities of weather experienced in this era.
-We believe firmly that properly done agriculture can be of great service to the entire ecosystem around us—from humans to earthworms to fungi—and we relish the journey as we continually work to perfect our vineyard practices.
+We focus on holistic and agroecological principles to build diversity, minimize soil disturbance, integrate animals and regenerate our landscapes.
+In the process we greatly improve water capture and carbon sequestration, making our vineyards more resilient to the extremities of weather experienced in this era.
+We believe that properly enacted agriculture can be of great service to the entire ecosystem around us- from humans to earthworms to fungi- and we relish the journey as we continually work to perfect our vineyard practices.

 Diversity

 Because grapes are a perennial cropping system it is critical to increase biodiversity of all types around the vines.
 We grow diverse cover crops of over 20 different plant species from 7-8 plant families during the Winter and Spring and utilize thousands of native plants in insectary rows and pollinator pathways throughout the year.
 We provide habitat for birds and beneficial insects via these crops along with owl boxes and raptor roosts throughout our vineyards.
+Because of this our vineyards are literally loud- filled with buzzing insects and birdsong.

 Minimal Disturbance of Soil